vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0004/README.md

 As always, please subscribe to [our Security Advisories mailing list](https://go-vmware.broadcom.com/vmsa_email_alert) for immediate notification when there are new VMware Security Advisories released.

-New questions are answered at the end, so please read through or scan the index on the left of the page.
+New questions are answered at the end.

 Vulnerabilities generate a lot of calls to VMware Global Support Services.
 While VMware Support is always happy to answer questions, you will get "guidance" or "advisory" types of answers faster, and with more relevance to your own environments, if you ask your account team, Technical Account Manager (TAM), or Professional Services representatives first.